 How to Design a Low‑Pass RF Filter for 5 GHz Applications: A Step‑by‑Step Guide

 If you’ve ever tried to clean up a noisy signal at 5 GHz, you know the frustration of hearing “static” when you should be hearing a clear tone.
 A well‑designed low‑pass filter (LPF) can turn that chaos into a clean, usable signal, and it’s easier to build than most people think.
-In this post I’ll walk you through the whole process, from picking the right topology to testing the final board.
+In this post I’ll walk you through the whole process, following a step‑by‑step guide to low‑pass RF filter design.
 Grab a cup of coffee, and let’s get our hands dirty.

 Why a Low‑Pass Filter at 5 GHz?